- Brand name: Ocrevus (Genentech/Roche)

 Research and Results

-Biotechnology company Genentech, member of Roche group, recently announced results from a phase III clinical trial evaluating the efficacy and safety of ocrelizumab for people living with primary progressive multiple sclerosis (MS).
-The trial, dubbed ORATORIO, is a multicentre, double-blind, randomized, placebo-controlled, Phase III clinical trial designed to investigate the effectiveness of ocrelizumab in reducing clinical disability progression in people living with primary progressive MS. 732 participants with primary progressive MS were enrolled in the trial.
+The efficacy and safety of ocrelizumab for people living with primary progressive MS was evaluated in a phase III clinical trial and published by Montalban and colleagues.
+The trial, named ORATORIO, is a multicentre, double-blind, randomized, placebo-controlled, Phase III clinical trial designed to investigate the effectiveness of ocrelizumab in reducing clinical disability progression in people living with primary progressive MS. 732 participants with primary progressive MS were enrolled in the trial.